Joe Schember

-Joseph Schember (born November 13, 1950) is an American banker and politician and serving as the 48th mayor of Erie, Pennsylvania.
+Joseph Schember (born November 13, 1950) is an American banker and politician who served as the 48th mayor of Erie, Pennsylvania from 2018 to 2026.
 Schember previously served as a vice president of PNC Bank and as a member of the Erie City Council between 2006 and 2012.

 On November 7, 2017, the people of Erie voted for the next Mayor and Schember won 53% of the vote to his Republican challenger John Persinger who gained 47% of the vote.
-The previous Mayor, Joseph E. Sinnott, served for 3 consecutive terms from 2006 to 2018 and ran unopposed in the latest election.
+The previous Mayor, Joseph E. Sinnott, served for three consecutive terms from 2006 to 2018 and ran unopposed in the latest election.
 Erie was at a decisive moment in its history as under Sinnott, Erie was kept out of Act 47 which is reserved for financially distressed cities.

 Early life and education

 Joseph Schember was born on November 13, 1950, to the parents of Joseph and Helene Flatley Schember.
-He has two sisters, Mary Anne and Helene who is a Rocket Scientist with a Ph.D. in Fluid Mechanics from Cal Tech.
+He has two sisters, Mary Anne and Helene, a Rocket Scientist with a Ph.D. in Fluid Mechanics from Cal Tech.
 In his youth, he attended Catholic School and studied to become a Priest.
 He left seminary to complete his degree at Gannon University where he met his wife, Rhonda Mahoney.
 Schember then received a Master's Degree in English at the University of Dayton and taught at Elk County Christian in St. Mary's, Pennsylvania.

 Career

-He worked for PNC Bank for 40 years, starting as a teller and rising up to the level of Regional Manager of 51 branches for PNC in Northwestern Pennsylvania.
+He worked for PNC Bank for forty years, starting as a teller and rising up to the level of Regional Manager of 51 branches for PNC in Northwestern Pennsylvania.